 An extension of the Phase 2a Main Trial, the Phase 2a LTE trial, involved the continued participation by 34 of the subjects who participated in the Phase 2a Main Trial for an additional 78 weeks.
 The objectives of the Phase 2a LTE trial were to assess the longer-term tolerability of extended treatment with UB-311.
 Following a non-treatment period of up to 26 weeks, participants in the LTE trial were segmented into two groups: those previously on drug in the Phase 2a Main Trial would receive two placebo doses and a single 300μg priming dose at the start of the LTE treatment period and those previously on placebo would receive three 300μg priming doses over an initial 12-week period.
 Due to an error by the CRO responsible for administering blinded placebo and active doses to trial subjects, which reduced the confidence of subsequently collected data, we decided to discontinue the LTE trial, having determined that we had collected sufficient data on UB-311's tolerability and immunogenicity.
 Analysis of the data collected before trial discontinuation indicated that UB-311 was well tolerated, with return of anti-Ab antibody titers to peak levels achieved after a gap of as much as 12 months between doses and a continued trend toward evidence of disease modification.
+In the Phase 2a LTE trial, six serious adverse events were observed.
+None was deemed related or likely related to UB-311, and all such events were recovered/resolved by the end of the study.
 Exploratory analyses of the clinical data generated in this portion of the trial suggested that subjects in the treatment cohorts showed sustained improvement, as measured by the change in CDR-SB from baseline.

 We completed an open-label Phase 1 trial of UB-311 in 19 subjects with mild-to-moderate AD between the ages of 51 to 78 years.
 The primary objective of the trial was to assess safety and tolerability.
 Secondary measures included UB-311 antibody titers along with changes in the ADAS-Cog, MMSE and the Alzheimer's Disease Cooperative Study-Clinician's Global Impression of Change disease assessment ratings.
 The 24-week, open label trial was designed as three intramuscular injections of 300μg, the first dose administered at the start of the trial, a second at week four and a third at week 12.
 An observation study included additional follow-up visits up to 48 weeks after the first injection to assess the long-term immunogenicity and safety of UB-311.
 In this trial, UB-311 was well tolerated, with the most common TEAE being injection site redness and swelling.
 No TEAE resulted in the discontinuation or withdrawal of any study participant in the trial.
+In the Phase 1 trial, one serious adverse event was observed: a case of herpes zoster deemed unlikely related to UB-311.